rtedpro-cpu/windowsnetboot/README.md

 ---
-MOVED FROM GITEA
-# We have moved to github due to gitea slowing down downloads and ping is so bad that you get error 503.
+We have moved to github due to gitea slowing down downloads and ping is so bad that you get error 503.
 ---

 # Netboot+